samwilson0745/impact-graph/README.md

 Production change impact analyzer for release engineers.
-Before you deploy a service, ImpactGraph answers: what breaks, who's affected, and how far the blast radius reaches — by modeling your architecture as a graph and traversing it instead of joining tables.
+Before you deploy a service, ImpactGraph answers: what breaks, who's affected, and how far the blast radius reaches, by modeling your architecture as a graph and traversing it instead of joining tables.

 Backed by **CognoDB Cloud** (a managed graph database speaking openCypher